 The archaeological museum stands in Vraila Street, near the Garitsa coastal road and was built to house the Gorgon pediment from the temple of Artemis which was found in the area of Paleopolis.
 This pediment is dated back to 580 BC and is supposed to be the oldest one in Greece.
 In the archaeological museum of Corfu, visitors will also admire other founds from excavations from the archaeological sites of the island, from the ancient town of Cassiopeia and items from a private collection.

 Casa Parlante opened its doors to the public in March 2014 and is actually a living history museum.
-With animated robotic figures, traditional furniture and real smells and sounds, this museum represents the daily life of a noble 19th century family.
+With animated robotic figures, traditional furniture and real smells and sounds, the museum represents the daily life of a noble 19th-century family.

 The Museum of Music "Nikolaos Halikiopoulos Mantzaros" opened in October 2010 with the initiative of the Philarmonic Society of Corfu.
 In fact, it is dedicated to the founder of this society and the composer of the Greek National Anthem and the Olympic Anthem.